fabio914/RealityMixer/README.md

 ## Compatible Applications/Games

-The app is currently only compatible with the Oculus Quest 1 and 2, check this [link](Compatibility.md) for a list of the compatible games/applications.
+The app is currently only compatible with the Oculus Quest 1 and 2, and the Meta Quest Pro, check this [link](Compatibility.md) for a list of the compatible games/applications.

 ## Installation